 Zoila America Guardado – Student Success Story

-I came to the U.S. from my El Salvador on my own and speaking very little English when I first arrived.
-When you move to another country you feel scared when you do not understand the language.
+I came to the U.S. from El Salvador on my own, and spoke very little English when I first arrived.
+Moving to another country, I felt scared because I did not understand the language.
 I was involved in an abusive relationship and suffered from domestic violence for years.
-To compound the problem I struggled to speak and understand coworkers at my cleaning job.
+To compound the problem, I struggled to speak to and understand coworkers at my cleaning job.

 In 2008 I enrolled in English classes at the Carlos Rosario School.
 I left my abuser and moved into a shelter for survivors of domestic violence.
 At this time I was taking GED and English as a Second Language preparation classes.
 Although it was often difficult to come to class from the shelter, I never gave up on my education.

-After passing the official GED exam I continued my education at University of District of Columbia Community College Workforce Development and Life Lifelong Learning (UDC-CC-WDLL) and received training to become a Certified Nursing Assistant.
-Drawing from my experiences, I became a health promoter in my community and work for Providence Hospital.
+After passing the official GED exam, I continued my education at WDLL and received training to become a Certified Nursing Assistant.
+Drawing from my experiences, I became a health promoter in my community and started working for Providence Hospital.
 Obtaining my education has given me more confidence in myself and my abilities and I am looking ahead to a bright future.

 Llegué a los EE.UU. desde El Salvador por mi cuenta y hablando muy poco inglés.
 Cuando uno se muda a otro país, uno siente miedo cuando no entiende el idioma.
 Yo estaba involucrada en una relación abusiva y sufria violencia doméstica durante años.
 Para agravar el problema, luché por hablar y entender a mis compañeros de trabajo de limpieza.